-- 13 L&G will consider the Plan's asset allocation and will rebalance back to the central allocation (as shown in the third column in the table above) should the actual allocation exceed the permitted ranges. - 14 L&G aims to produce returns which are expected to be in line with the total returns (i.e. including both income and capital growth) of the indices associated with each of the asset classes stated above. - 15 The Trustee's policy is that there should be sufficient investments in liquid or readily realisable assets to meet, together with new contributions as applicable, the Plan's normal cashflow requirements.
-The Trustee has adopted this policy so that the realisation of assets will not disrupt the Plan's overall investment policy, where possible.
-The Trustee, together with the
+- L&G will consider the Plan's asset allocation and will rebalance back to the central allocation (as shown in the third column in the table above) should the actual allocation exceed the permitted ranges. - L&G aims to produce returns which are expected to be in line with the total returns (i.e. including both income and capital growth) of the indices associated with each of the asset classes stated above.
+The expected return of the Plan's assets will be monitored regularly and will be directly related to the Plan's investment objective.